zombodb/zombodb/TUTORIAL.md

 When we ran `CREATE INDEX` not only did we create an index within Postgres, we also created one within Elasticsearch.

-The naming convention for Elasticsearch indices is `<db>.<schema>.<table>.<index>`, so in our case, the resulting Elasticsearch index is named `tutorial.public.products.idxproducts`.

-Within the Elasticsearch index there is one type named `doc`.
-It represents the actual data for the index.

 An Elasticsearch type mapping was automatically generated based on the structure of the `products` table as well.

 Lets move on to querying...